RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

  code.

-**One additional warning** By making modifications beyond this point, you will no longer be able to save your site as a site template and create a new sites from it, at least not reliable.
+**One additional warning** By making modifications beyond this point, you will no longer be able to save your site as a site template and create new sites from it, at least not reliable.
 Most of the time this is not an issue, remember we are going to build a **`Ferrari`** and you probably just need one not thousands `;-)`.
 But if there's ever a need to move your **`Ferrari`** around, you can still manually copy the aspx